asteriusj/foafiaf/README.md

 # foafiaf
-__FOAFIAF__: Friend Of A Friend Is A Friend - A community network mapping capability levergaing RDF Datasets for Social Graph visualization and analysis
+__FOAFIAF__: Friend Of A Friend Is A Friend - A community network mapping capability leveraging RDF Datasets for Social Graph visualization and analysis

 ## Network Map Vision